civilstat/RankingProject/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Vignette build requirements
-Per your policies [1], this package's `tikz`-based vignettes are precompiled on the maintainer’s machine because they take a long time (5-15 minutes) to run.
+Per CRAN policies [1], this package's `tikz`-based vignettes are precompiled on the maintainer’s machine because they take a long time (about 15 minutes) to run.
 The precompiled PDFs are included as vignettes by using `R.rsp`.
 However, the HTML vignette `intro`, which is enabled everywhere, does exercise all the features of the package.

 [1] https://cran.r-project.org/web/packages/policies.html